julietrajan/demo1/project-files/folder2/video.md

 3. **Review and adjust:**
    - Ensure that the icons are placed correctly to reflect the data flow accurately.

+Enjoy the game and learn how these Azure services work together to streamline business processes!
+If you have any questions or need further assistance, feel free to ask.
+Happy learning! 😊

+{% raw %}
+<p>Line of business extension!</p>

+<canvas id="myCanvas" width="1000" height="830" style="border:1px solid #000000;"></canvas>

 ## Data Flow Steps

 1. Supplier data stored in Common Data Services (CDS) is moved to SQL via Data Factory.